-1-1, 1-2, and 1-3 Interval
+1-1 and 1-2 Interval

 The 1-1 Interval workout is designed to raise and lower your heart rate in a repeating fashion for a user-defined period of time by alternating rest and work intervals of two minutes each.
-Likewise, the 1-2 Interval and 1-3 Interval workouts alternate two minutes of rest with four or six minutes of work.
+Likewise, the 1-2 Interval workout alternates two minutes of rest with four minutes of work.

 Training tip: You can tailor your rest and work period intensity further by adjusting either of the intensity settings at any time.
 The equipment remembers these preferences for each upcoming interval.
-(On EFX models, different work and rest intensity levels are not defined, so you must define them during the first work and rest stages.)
-For an additional degree of control, use the Custom Interval workout to adjust the duration of the intervals as well.